What we do

 The Operation: River Watch program serves the community every weekend during the academic year on Thursday, Friday, and Saturday night in shifts.
 Each shift needs a minimum of two (2) volunteers and a maximum of four (4).

-At the beginning of each shift, volunteers will meet the La Crosse Police Reserves at the large Eagle statue at the end of State St. in Riverside Park.
-Volunteers will sign in and be provided with a reflective vest, flashlight, and other gear that may be needed depending on the weather (coats, hats, mittens, umbrellas, etc.).
-Volunteers will then patrol the walkway above the levee from the Eagle statue southwards to the end of the levee and back.
+At the beginning of each shift, volunteers will meet at the eagle sculpture at the end of State Street in Riverside Park.
+Volunteers will sign in and be provided with a reflective vest, flashlight and other gear that may be needed depending on the weather (coats, hats, mittens, umbrellas, etc.).
+Volunteers will then patrol the walkway above the levee from the eagle sculpture southwards to the end of the levee and back.
 During this time, volunteers watch for anyone entering the park.
 If anyone does enter the park during the shift, the volunteers are to calmly approach the individuals, inform them that the park is closed and no one is allowed in the park after hours, and kindly ask them to leave.

 Most people are unaware the park is closed and will leave without incident.
 There are times, however, when volunteers encounter intoxicated individuals who are not sure of their present situation.
-If this is the case, volunteers should provide them with whatever assistance they need to head away from the river; if they are being difficult and refuse to listen, then they are to contact the nearby La Crosse Police Reserves for assistance.
+If this is the case, volunteers should provide them with whatever assistance they need to head away from the river.
+Should conflict arise, volunteers should contact law enforcement for assistance.

-At the end of each shift, volunteers will meet the Reserves back at the Eagle statue, return the gear, sign out, and inform the Reserves of any contacts with people they have made during their shift and fill out the corresponding form.
+At the end of each shift, volunteers meet at the eagle sculpture, return their gear and document any contacts made during their shift, before signing out.